 - Autologous—patients receive their own stem cells.

-- Allogeneic—patients receive stem cells from a matched or a partially mismatched related donor or an unrelated donor.
+- Allogeneic—patients receive stem cells from a matched or a partially matched related donor or an unrelated donor.

 - Reduced-intensity—a form of allogeneic transplantation in which patients receive lower doses of chemotherapy drugs and/or radiation therapy in preparation for the transplant.